levysoft/chatgpt-token-cost-analysis/README.md

 If you follow these steps, you will have your chat data ready for analysis using our Python script or HTML page.

+## Feedback and Contributions

+Your feedback is highly appreciated!
+If you have suggestions, bugs to report, or improvements, feel free to open an issue or a pull request in the GitHub repository.
+If you would like to contribute to the project, pull requests are welcome.

 ## Changelog

 You can find all the changes and versions of the project in the [CHANGELOG.md](./CHANGELOG.md).

 ## Author